Often we just assume we know all these facts about the Bible but the reality is, they aren’t taught very often!

 Why is it important to know these terms?

-The Bible is One Big Story:
+The Bible is one big story:

 The Bible is not merely a bunch of random books put into a random order.
-Rather, rhe Bible is actually one big story from start to finish.
+Rather, the Bible is one big story from start to finish.
 When we begin to read the Bible as one big story, we can begin to understand more about who God is and what we are reading.